-Student Success: Tasha Hall
+Student Success: Student Success: Tasha Hall

 From developing photos in her high school’s dark room to enrolling at NYIP years later, Tasha Hall has loved taking pictures for as long as she can remember.
 Throughout her life, she’s taken advantage of any and all opportunities to further her skills and develop her knowledge of camerawork while continuously allowing herself to grow a following by submitting her work to various magazines and entering her shots in photo contests.
 We recently had the chance to chat with Tasha about her cover photo in Canadian Horse Journal, and about her experience in the field overall.
 Here’s what we learned:

 1. When did you realize that photography was the field you wanted to pursue?

 I have been interested in photography for as long as I can remember.
 I had an old film camera back in high school and took a photography class where we got to develop photos in the dark room.